Dollis Hill tube station: History

-The station opened on 1 October 1909 as part of the Metropolitan line.
-From 20 November 1939 it was on the Stanmore branch of the Bakerloo line and was transferred to the Jubilee line in 1979.
-It has two exits.
+From 20 November 1939, it was on the Stanmore branch of the Bakerloo line and was transferred to the Jubilee line in 1979.
+It has two exits, north to Chapter Road and south to Burnley Road.

 In 1995 four sets of enamel panels designed by Amanda Duncan were installed in the subway between the north and south exits.
 The panels show maps of the Dollis Hill area at different dates from the 16th to the 20th century, juxtaposed with interpretations of classical star maps.

 The station was refurbished in 2007 with the addition of new lighting, tiling and additional security cameras.
 The station was also repainted.

-Services and connections
+Services

+Dollis Hill station is on the Jubilee line between Neasden to the north and Willesden Green to the south.
 Train frequencies vary throughout the day but generally operate every 3–6 minutes between 05:56 and 00:30 in both directions.

+Connections

-London Bus routes 6, 52, 98, 226, 260, 266, 297, 302 and 460, and night route N98 serve the station.
+London Bus route 226 directly serves the station, while routes 6, 52, 98, 226, 260, 266, 297, 302 and 460, and night route N98 call nearby the station.
 Furthermore, routes 6, 52, 266 and 297 are 24-hour services.

-Trivia

-Dollis Hill was frequently mentioned in the humorous game Mornington Crescent, featured on the radio comedy show I'm Sorry I Haven't A Clue.
-Traditionally, the playing of Dollis Hill starts a "Dollis Hill Loop", meaning that every subsequent move made by any player must be to Dollis Hill.
-Various ingenious ways to break the loop have been invented by Mornington Crescent players in the past.